The influence of magnetic fields in Cloud-Cloud Collisions: Conclusions

 \section{Conclusions}

-We have investigated the role of magnetic fields in head-on cloud/cloud collisions between spherical clouds with mass $500\,{\rm M}_{_\odot}$ and radius $2\,{\rm pc}$.
+We have investigated the role of magnetic fields in head-on \CCCs\ between spherical clouds with mass $500\,{\rm M}_{_\odot}$ and radius $2\,{\rm pc}$.
 The clouds have uniform density and the magnetic field is aligned with the collision velocity.
 Therefore different setups are characterised by the initial field strength, $B_{\rm o}$, and the collision velocity, $\Delta u_{\rm o}$.

 \begin{itemize}

 \item Although we have considered setups defined by two independent parameters, $B_{\rm o}$ and $\Delta u_{\rm o}$, most of the results appear to subscribe to a one-dimensional family.
 An increase in the magnetic field is equivalent to a decrease in the collision velocity, in that both have the effect of slowing down the process of \ACC, and thereby creating more time for \LAT\ of the shock compressed layer.
 This in turn shifts the pattern of star formation from the \SPW\ morphology to the \HF\ morphology, hence away from dispersed star formation in small relatively isolated cores with a relatively narrow mass function, and towards star formation in a monolithic centrally concentrated star cluster with a broader mass function.